The colourful Norwegian folk dress has gained in popularity in recent years. We take a look at the history and the detail of the designs.

 The rules of the bunad

-One primary focus is appreciation of and homage to your Norwegian heritage in general and to your part of Norway in particular.
+Designs vary massively between regions.
+One primary function of a person’s bunad is to serve as a public appreciation of and homage to your Norwegian heritage in general and to your town or region of Norway in particular.

 More contemporary additions such as earrings, high heels and nylons are out of place.
 References to the bunad police are made partly in jest!

 One of the lesser known facts about the traditional dress is that there are a few hundred local varieties, with some saying there are up to 400.